MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/0_AI-questions.md

 - [`Usability`] D. Provide training for users on how to interact with the AI system. `This is incorrect because providing user training is related to usability, not transparency.`

-## Q: Ensuring Consistent Operation in AI Systems
+## Q10: Ensuring Consistent Operation in AI Systems

 > When developing an AI system for medical diagnosis, the Microsoft __________ principle for responsible AI should be applied to ensure the system operates reliably and safely under various conditions.